fintermobilityas/snapx.demoapp/README.md

 - `dotnet tool update snapx -g`
 - `git clone https://github.com/fintermobilityas/snapx.demoapp.git`

+### `snapx.yml`

+The `snapx.yml` file found in `.snapx/snapx.yml` (in this repository) describes the features your application requires.
+Monorepos are supported so you can have many applications in this file.

+### Unattended updates

+`snapx` updates can be installed without user interaction.
+This is great for unattended applications.
+The demo application has button that is called `Check for updates`.
+There is nothing wrong with creating a background job (using either a `Thread`, `Task` or `Hangfire`) to check for updates every minute.

+### Delta updates

+`snapx` automatically creates a delta `nupkg` each time you run `snapx pack` command.
+This means that your end-users only have to download the bits that changes between releases.
+This is great for users that do not have a fast broadband connection or customers that live in rural areas with poor cellphone reception.

 ### What is a release channel?

 Google Chrome has three different release cadence channels (canary, beta, stable).
 The same concept is implemented in snapx.
 In this demo application there are two channels available, `test` and `production`.
 Each commit pushed to the `develop` branch produces a delta update that can be consumed by end-users.
 This is not a recommended practice though, it's only for demoing purposes.
 You should push releases when merging to `master` branch.

+### What is a supervisor?

+A supervisor monitors your application.
+Snapx deploys a stub executable with your application.
+The shortcuts that are created during installation always points to this stub executable.
+Common use cases are automatic restart of application after an update or your application has experienced a crash.
+The demo application shows you how to start and stop the supervisor.
+It's entirely optional if you want to enable it.

 ### How can I test the update mechanism without pushing packages to a NuGet feed?